Farm holidays in ... with Holiday on the Alm

 Alpine hut or farm: Which suits you best?

-Mountain farm near alpine pastures: The farm is situated at an altitude of 1000 to 1500 meters, surrounded by alpine meadows.
+The farm is situated at an altitude of 1000 to 1500 meters, surrounded by alpine meadows.
 The animals graze on nearby pastures in the summer, the farm is actively worked, and you'll experience life between the mountains and the valley.
-A perfect blend of comfort, nature, and authenticity.
-Most farms offer children's programs and modern holiday apartments.
+It offers a good mix of comfort, nature, and authenticity.
+Most farms also offer a children's program and modern holiday apartments.

 Animals on the alpine pasture: More than just cows

-Horses: Some alpine pastures also serve as summer grazing land for young horses or Haflingers.
+Some alpine pastures also serve as summer grazing land for young horses or Haflingers.
 On some farms, you can go horseback riding through the alpine landscape – a special experience at this altitude.

-Alpine animals up close: Unlike in the valley, where animals are often kept in barns, alpine animals live outdoors all summer.
+Unlike in the valley, where animals are often kept in barns, alpine animals live outdoors all summer.
 You can watch them grazing, encounter them while hiking, and learn about their natural behaviors.
 Children love to pet the calves or help feed the goats.

 Alpine products: You can't get any fresher than this!

 Alpine pastures are not only places to live, but also places of production.
 The milk from alpine cows is particularly rich because the animals graze on lush mountain grasses and herbs.
-This results in products you won't find anywhere else:
+This results in products you won't find anywhere else.

-Alpine cheese: Often still produced directly on the alpine pastures in small dairies.
+It is often still produced directly on the alpine pastures in small dairies.
 The cheese matures in cool cellars and develops an intense, spicy flavor.
 Many farms sell it directly, or you can watch the cheesemaking process and taste it.

-Bacon and sausage: Especially in South Tyrol, many mountain farms raise their own pigs or cattle, whose meat is processed into bacon and sausage.
+Especially in South Tyrol, many mountain farms raise their own pigs or cattle, whose meat is processed into bacon and sausage.
 Air-dried in the clear mountain air, this results in a quality that far surpasses supermarket products.

-Zieglinde's 3 tips for your alpine holiday
+Zieglinde has three tips for your alpine holiday:

 Hiking from the alpine pasture: Your front door is the hiking trail

-Easy alpine pasture hikes: Flat paths across alpine meadows, past grazing cows, to small streams and viewpoints.
+Flat paths across alpine meadows, past grazing cows, to small streams and viewpoints.
 Perfect for families with children and leisurely hikers.
 Walking time usually 1 to 3 hours, hardly any elevation gain.

-Multi-day hikes: Some alpine pastures are located on long-distance hiking trails or hut-to-hut trekking routes.
+Some alpine pastures are located on long-distance hiking trails or hut-to-hut trekking routes.
 You can hike from one pasture to another, spending the night here and there, and experience different mountain regions in a single week.

-Themed trails: Many regions have alpine pasture nature trails where you can learn about alpine farming, animals, plants, and traditions.
+Many regions have alpine pasture nature trails where you can learn about alpine farming, animals, plants, and traditions.
 Children love the stations with puzzles and games.

 How much does a holiday in an alpine pasture cost?